Bernard Purdie

 Only two songs fit that criteria: "She Loves You" and "I'll Get You".

-I've been a professional drummer for more than 50 years.
+I've been a drummer for nearly 60 years.
 To my ear there is no audible evidence of overdubbed drumming on either of those two tracks.

 Clue #3: Purdie says, "The only people in the studio were me, the engineer, and Brian Epstein and a few of his people."